MnemoWare/CogniRay/docs/Experiment 04.md

 The source code of the experiment is: /examples/ex04_minimal_hpm_semantic_drift_and_divergence.py

 *Additional:*
-The visualization code for the final memory field state at each phase if: /examples/ex04_visualise_memory_state.py
+The visualization code for the final memory field state at each phase is: /examples/ex04_visualise_memory_state.py
-The visualization code for the memory dynamics at each phase if: /examples/ex04_visualise_memory_dynamic.py
+The visualization code for the memory dynamics at each phase iS: /examples/ex04_visualise_memory_dynamic.py

 **Objective**